Instagram Direct messages just became more like Snapchat

 That means you can now send photo and video messages in addition to text.
 What's more, these visual messages are only visible for a short amount of time before your contact can't access them anymore.
 It's very similar to Snapchat, where you can see a photo or video message for several seconds before it vanishes forever.

-This isn't the first time that Instagram has followed Snapchat's lead.
-Last August it introduced Instagram Stories, a story-sharing feature very similar to Snapchat Stories that expires after a day.
+This isn't the first time Instagram has followed Snapchat's lead.
+Last August it introduced Instagram Stories, a multipic- and video-sharing feature very similar to Snapchat Stories that expires after a day.
 Instagram, which counts 375 million users on its messaging platform, is clearly ramping up direct competition with Snapchat.

 People with the updated Instagram app will see a camera icon at the bottom of their Direct inbox, as well as next to current conversations (swipe left).
 Clicking the camera will let you take pictures or videos you can annotate with stickers or text and then send to your friends.